 Any and all power must be in the Eight’s control, for they will not feel free otherwise.
 Their longing for perfection can turn into an obsession.
 For instance, they will want to be the best no matter what (even if it means destroying the competition).

-The biggest fear a type 8 possesses is the fear of being vulnerable.
+The biggest fear the enneagram personality type 8 possesses is the fear of being vulnerable.
 Because this type has a need to be in control, they have trouble with losing power.
 Rejection, betrayal, and being controlled make type 8s feel lost and purposeless.

 Enneagram Type 8 Key Characteristics

 Every action an Eight makes is part of their plan, whether it is to dominate the competition or lead a team efficiently.

 Eights feel secure when they are in control of their own destiny.
 This leads them to be independent.

 Logic is what fuels the type 8 decision-making process.
 They emphasize the importance of reasoning over emotions.

 Everything has to be done right in the Eight’s eye, for they do not want a weakness to be exposed to their competition.